just-install/just-install-updater/README.md

 ### Installation

 Make sure you have the latest NodeJS version installed on your system.
-Download the just-install-updater from Github, and `npm install` from the directory where the files are located.
+Download just-install-updater from Github, and `npm install` from the directory where the files are located.

 ### Usage